liquidweavergit/influence_mobile_redux/README.md

 To run the Rspec tests, run the following commands
 You will need to run commands on the 'website' Docker container Run this command in a separate terminal instance
+(you will not have to "bash" into the container if you already have)

 ```bash
 docker-compose exec website bash